digicademy-chf/chf_bib/README.rst

 bibliography, but entries and contributors may also be grouped via labels, and other data models can reference and elaborate on individual entries using a ``Reference`` class.
-A flexible ``SameAs`` class adds options to identify, for example, authors via their OrcIDs in linked-data scenarios.
+A flexible ``SameAs`` class adds options to identify, for example, authors via their ORCIDs in linked-data scenarios.
 A frontend plugin provides options to display selections of the bibliography, and a few common serialisations of bibliographic data are included out of the box.
 A TYPO3 task can be activated to periodically and automatically import data from a Zotero